Archive

 On Staying Honest About AI

-An attempt to write about AI from inside the deployments — without evangelism, without refusal, without the comforts of pretending you aren't already participating.
+An attempt to write about AI from inside the deployments, without evangelism, without refusal, and without the comforts of pretending you aren't already participating.

 Elsewhere